Study.com Cost: What Parents Should Know in 2026

 Learning Support

-Apart from provided course materials, Study.com subscription also includes access to learning support.
-So, if you need help with any particular lesson in the course, you can use a 24/7 Homework Help feature to get a detailed explanation to your specific question from a professional in the subject.
-Besides, there is an AI assistant developed to help students on Study.com.
+Apart from the provided course materials, Study com cost includes access to learning support.
+So, if you need help with any particular lesson in the course, you can use the 24/7 Homework Help feature to get a detailed explanation of your specific question from a professional in the subject.
+Besides, there is an AI assistant on Study.com to help students.

 For example, you can ask this assistant to explain a complex term you saw in a lesson, request a deeper explanation of a specific answer to a quiz question, ask for more examples of a new concept, or ask about how two different concepts relate to each other.